fozenite/Chatty_App/README.md

 Notifications are styled differently from chat messages Header will display the count of connected users
-When the number of connected users changes, this count will be updated for all connected users (STRETCH) Different users' names will each be coloured differently
+When the number of connected users changes, this count will be updated for all connected users Different users' names are coloured differently
-Bonus: the colouring is consistent between connected user instances or is calculated algorithmically based on their name, or is manually selectable by users, or any other interesting approach!
+Giphy API implementation

-##Technical Specifications
+## Technical Specifications
-Stack:
+### Stack:

-Webpack with Babel, JSX, ES6, webpack dev server (comes with boilerplate) WebSockets using Node package ws on the server-side, and native WebSocket on client side ReactJS
+Webpack with Babel, JSX, ES6, webpack dev server (comes with boilerplate) WebSockets using Node package ws on the server-side, and native WebSocket on client side

+ReactJS
 React component guidelines: